xorgnak/z4/README.md

 ```
 cd ~ && git clone https://github.com/xorgnak/z4 && cd z4 && ./exe/setup
 ```
-1. Use `./exe/server` to begin the z4 server in headless mode.
+1. Use `./z4` to begin the client.
-1. Use `./exe/client` to begin the z4 server in interactive mode.
+1. Use the `init!` command to start the web server and discord bot.
 1. The local z4 server is running at [localhost:4567](http://localhost:4567)